I know, I know…

 Kenko Nyumon filters are constructed of coated and polished optical glass, meaning you get clear, crisp results.
 These filters resist common environmental conditions - like smudges and accidental drops - and help protect your lens glass too.

 Coming in a wide variety of sizes from 37mm up to 82mm, the Kenko Nyumon circular polarizing filter will work with all sorts of lenses from many different manufacturers.

 Because it’s mounted in a SLIM ring, you don’t have to worry about vignetting on wide-angle lenses, either.

 And the best part?

-These filters offer excellent results without a giant price tag, and Kenko even offers a few pointers for using your new filter.
+These filters offer excellent results without a giant price tag.
 That’s not a bad deal at all!